apache/arrow/docs/source/python/dataset.rst

     dataset.to_table(filter=ds.field('a') >= 7).to_pandas()
     dataset.to_table(filter=ds.field('c') == 2).to_pandas()

-Any column can be referenced using the :func:`field` function (which creates a :class:`FieldExpression`), and many different expressions can be created, including the standard boolean comparison operators (equal, larger/less than, etc), but also set membership testing:
+Any column - not just partition columns - can be referenced using the :func:`field` function (which creates a :class:`FieldExpression`).
+Operator overloads are provided to compose filters including the comparisons (equal, larger/less than, etc), set membership testing, and boolean combinations (and, or, not):

 .. ipython:: python

     ds.field('a') != 3
     ds.field('a').isin([1, 2, 3])
+    ds.field('a') > ds.field('b') & ds.field('b') > 1

 Reading partitioned data
 ------------------------

-A dataset consisting of a flat directory with files was already shown above.
+Above, a dataset consisting of a flat directory with files was shown.
-But the dataset can also contain nested directories defining a partitioned dataset, where the sub-directory names hold information about which subset of the data is stored in that directory.
+However a dataset can exploit a nested directory structure defining a partitioned dataset, where the sub-directory names hold information about which subset of the data is stored in that directory.